TYPO3-Documentation/TYPO3CMS-Guide-CommunityExpansionCommittee/Documentation/Stage-3-Deployment/Day-1/Lesson-1.rst

 * Know the terms continuous integration (CI) and continuous deployment (CD) and differentiate them
 * Know the benefits of continuous integration (CI) and continuous deployment (CD)
 * Know the major integration options (Github / Gitlab / Jenkins)
+* Understand the result of different CI/CD Tools
+* Decide about the setup for your project (tools, workflows)

 .. _s3-d1-l1-practical-goals